SSWConsulting/SSW.Rules.Content/rules/build-inter-office-interaction/rule.md

   * everyone meets on Friday for 30 minutes to discuss a fun question

 * Rotating daily scrums e.g.
-  * This week 1 person from each office is paired up to do a daily scrum with each other
+  * Each week 1 person from each office is paired up to do a daily scrum with each other

 * Virtual coffee events e.g.
   * People from different offices are paired up to have virtual coffee